nadinesk/nadinesk.github.io/_posts/2023-10-15-time-flies.markdown

 ---
 layout: post
-title:  "Some New Code"
+title:  "Time Flies"
-date:   2020-04-17 12:00:00
+date:   2023-10-15 00:00:00
-categories: SQL, Python
+categories: miscellaneous
 ---

-I've added some new code, [here](https://github.com/nadinesk/w_code).
+Time flies when you are...<u>fill in the blank</u>

+Getting old